coderx400/sota-mapper/source/README.txt

 ################################################################################
 # History
 ################################################################################

+NEXT VERSION
+- added two additional coordinate systems, both rotated an additional 90 degs from the previous, now all 4 possible cases are covered

 2016.09.19, v1.5
 - added support for specifying one of two coordinate systems in a map file to